 In 1935 he promoted to PhD in the Japanese language and the same year he became professor in the same subject at the Utrecht University.
 In 1947 he was promoted to special professor (bijzonder hoogleraar) in the art and history of the Far East including the Japanese language, a position which he held upon his final retirement in 1954, aged 70.

 Dunhill-Namiki fountain pen

 About 20 years before I had already received his fountain pen as a gift for my collection.
-Being a specialist in the Japanese language and art he obviously wrote with a luxurious Japanese pen.
-It was Dunhill-Namiki, a cooperation between the famous London retailer of smoking utensils Dunhill and the Japanese pen company of Namiki (Pilot).
+Being a specialist in the Japanese language and art he obviously wrote with a luxurious Japanese lacquer pen.
+It was a Dunhill-Namiki, a cooperation between the famous London retailer of smoking utensils Dunhill and the Japanese pen company of Namiki (the current Pilot).
 These Namiki pens are famous for the lacquer (maki-e) of high quality and also were made by famous artists.
 Dunhill retailed them in the Western world.
 In this case the pen was used intensively.
 It is a rare pen as a size 20 (the biggest they made apart from the jumbo size 50) in a period that watches and pens were still small in general.
 A very appreciated gift and still one of my favorites!

 His extensive collection of Japanese art was divided between his 3 children, amongst which the mother of my friend.
 She held on to the inheritance and after her death her two daughters inherited the collection and I was happy to gain these 4 objects from his original collection.

 Two netsuke, toggles for the inro.
 One a relatively crude depiction of a foreigner and the other a depiction of a famous Japanese tale.